corndel-swe/java-chessington/docs/day-1-workshop.md

 ./mvnw exec:java -Dexec.mainClass=com.corndel.chessington.Main
 ```

-and visit and visit `http://localhost:8080`.
-You should see the moves you are
+and visit `http://localhost:8080`.
+You should see the moves you are implementing
-implementing taking shape in the web app.
+taking shape in the web app.